arabesqueai/lisbon/README.md

 [![Release](https://github.com/arabesqueai/lisbon/actions/workflows/release.yml/badge.svg)](https://pypi.org/project/lisbon/)

-`lisbon` aims to be a drop-in replacement for `liblinear` which `scikit-learn` leaverages for linear classification problems, currently only supports L2 regularised hinge loss by solving the dual problem (routine 3).
+`lisbon` aims to be a drop-in replacement for `liblinear` which `scikit-learn` leaverages for linear classification problems, currently only supports L2-regularised hinge loss for binary classification by solving the dual problem (routine 3).
 The APIs follow `scikit-learn`'s `liblinear` wrapper and importing the Python library will monkey-patch `scikit-learn`'s svm library to use `lisbon` for the supported calculation.

 ```python
 from sklearn import svm